-- 10.95 Local Plan policies LP24, LP27 and LP28 are relevant to flood risk and drainage, as is chapter 14 of the NPPF. - 10.96 Drainage attenuation tanks are proposed beneath the open spaces close to the southwestern edge and northeast corner of the site.
+- 10.104 Local Plan policies LP24, LP27 and LP28 are relevant to flood risk and drainage, as is chapter 14 of the NPPF. - 10.105 Drainage attenuation tanks are proposed beneath the open spaces close to the southwestern edge and northeast corner of the site.
 From these, surface water would discharge to Nann Hall Beck to the east, and to Hunsworth Beck / the River Spen via an existing Yorkshire Water overflow drain under Hunsworth Lane.
-Foul water would discharge to existing sewers beneath the site and Hunsworth Lane.

-- 10.97 The application site is in Flood Zone 1 and therefore is subject to the lowest risk of flooding.
-However, flood risk affects adjacent land and property, including in relation to Nann Hall Beck. - 10.98 During the life of the application, the applicant submitted an amended (Rev D) Flood Risk Assessment (FRA) relating to the earlier 284-dwelling proposal.
-As this relates to a layout almost identical to the 287-dwelling proposal currently under consideration, it is not necessary for the applicant to submit a further update to the FRA. - 10.99 In comments dated 29/11/2021, the Lead Local Flood Authority (LLFA) confirmed they had no objection to the proposed development, subject to conditions and to management and maintenance being secured via a Section 106 agreement. - 10.100 In comments dated 21/10/2021 Yorkshire Water repeated an objection to the proposed site layout due to its impact upon existing public sewerage infrastructure in the southwest part of the site.
+Foul water would discharge to existing sewers beneath the site and Hunsworth Lane. - 10.106 The application site is in Flood Zone 1 and therefore is subject to the lowest risk of flooding.
+However, flood risk affects adjacent land and property, including in relation to Nann Hall Beck. - 10.107 During the life of the application, the applicant submitted an amended (Rev D) Flood Risk Assessment (FRA) relating to the earlier 284-dwelling proposal.
+As this relates to a layout almost identical to the 291-dwelling proposal currently under consideration, it is not necessary for the applicant to submit a further update to the FRA. - 10.108 In comments dated 29/11/2021, the Lead Local Flood Authority (LLFA) confirmed they had no objection to the proposed development, subject to conditions and to management and maintenance being secured via a Section 106 agreement. - 10.109 In earlier comments, Yorkshire Water repeated an objection to the thenproposed site layout due to its impact upon existing public sewerage infrastructure in the southwest part of the site.
 On 01/12/2021 the applicant advised that the design team had been working off an easement for the wrong pipe, and that a solution was being worked on.
-Yorkshire Water will be consulted again once the relevant amended drawings are submitted.
+Subsequently, in response to consultation on amended drawings (which no longer showed hedgerow planting within a water infrastructure easement), Yorkshire Water withdrew their earlier objection.